Fr4nkFletcher/MatrixPortal_Telegram_Scroller/README.rst

 -----------------

 - Adafruit MatrixPortal M4
-- 64x32 RGB LED Matrix (HUB75 used in this project)
+- 64x32 RGB LED Matrix (HUB75 display used in this project)
 - Wi-Fi with internet access

 Getting Started